 - Make holes for large screws.

 - Attach two strong hooks with screws.

 - If you plan to use this for your display every year then it is necessary to preserve the wood.

 - Paint the whole piece back and front with wood preservative.

 - If you have used new wood you can give it that aged look by mixing in some used tea leaves with the second coat of paint.

-- I mixed some fake blood with water for inside the box and spread some around the edges too.
+- I mixed some fake blood which I bought online with water for inside the box and spread some around the edges too.